 The success of journalism rests in our commitment to mentoring others.
 Present-day experts of the craft have an essential role in helping to shape and guide the next generation of talent.

-The Walkley mentorship program aims to support journalists by providing an opportunity to develop their skills, build their networks and learn from those who’ve walked the path before them.
+The Walkley Mentorship Program supports journalists by providing an opportunity to develop their skills, build their networks, and learn from those who have walked the path before them.

-The program is open to journalists across the industry and of all ages and experience levels.
-Mentees who have taken part in the Mentorship program in the past three years are unfortunately not eligible to apply.
+Applications are open now, closing on October 1, 2021.
+The program is open to journalists across the industry and to all ages and levels of experience.
+Unfortunately, mentees who have participated in the program in the last three years cannot apply.

 About the program

-Over the course of twelve months, six mentees will be matched with mentors who will provide advice and support, sharing techniques and strategies that will help them accelerate their career development.
+Over 12 months, ten mentees will be selected and matched with suitable mentors who will share their experiences, insights, and expertise with them to guide their career development.

-Participants are expected to meet up to a minimum of eight times over the 12 month period.
-Face to face meetings are preferred but in-depth phone conversation or virtual catch ups are also acceptable.
+The program requires participants to meet a minimum of 8 times over the 12 months.
+If COVID-19 public health orders allow it, face to face meetings are preferred, but phone conversations or videoconferencing is also acceptable.

-All ages and experience levels are encouraged to apply.
+Journalists of all ages and levels of experience are encouraged to apply.

-- Applications from journalists working in rural and regional areas are encouraged.
+- Applications from journalists working in regional and rural areas are encouraged.